Conflux-Chain/conflux-documentation/docs/general/conflux-basics/glossary.md

 ## spaces

 In the Conflux v2.0 (Hydra) upgrade, a new feature called "Spaces" was introduced.
 Spaces is a way to virtually create a sub-chain of the original Conflux network, known as **`eSpace`**.
 Core Space refers to the original Conflux network, while eSpace is the virtualized Ethereum chain running on top of the Core Space network.
-The two spaces are logically independent of each other and do not affect each other.
+The two spaces are logically independent of each other and do not affect each other except for certain cross-space operations.

 Refer to [spaces](./spaces.md) for more information.